Chair: Timothy J. Cook

 This course deals with teaching in the secondary school.
 Attention is directed to the selection, organization, and presentation of meaningful materials, as well as assessment of learning.
 The course meets one of the requirements for secondary teacher certification in the disciplines.
 Observation of instructional practice in a school setting integral to the course.
 P: DC; P or CO: EDU 341, and EDU 342 or EDU 551.

 EDU 583.
-Management Practices For Classroom Teachers.
+Facilitating Student Responsibility.
 3 credits.
 FA, SU

-This course is designed to develop teachers' skills in enhancing learning for all students by engaging them in activities that respond to their particular learning needs, strengths, and preferences.
-P: EDU 525.
+This seminar-style course is designed to develop teachers' skills in enhancing learning for all students by engaging them in activities that respond to their particular learning needs, strengths, and preferences.
+Instructional practices for differentiated instruction and culturally responsive pedagogies will be covered.
+Graduate students will learn about and engage in the processes of educational research.
+P. DC.

 EDU 586.
 Special Topics in Education.
 2-3 credits.
 OD